TheShermanTanker/pypy/pypy/doc/how-to-release.rst

   * go to pypy/tool/release and run
     ``force-builds.py <release branch>``
-    The following JIT binaries should be built, however, we need more buildbots windows-64, linux-32, linux-64, macos_x86_64, macos_arm64, aarch64, s390x
+    The following binaries should be built, however, we need more buildbots windows-64, linux-32, linux-64, macos_x86_64, macos_arm64, aarch64, s390x

   * wait for builds to complete, make sure there are no failures

   * send out a mailing list message asking for people to test before uploading to prevent having to upload more than once

-  * add a tag on the pypy/jitviewer repo that corresponds to pypy release, so that the source tarball can be produced in the next steps

   * download the builds, repackage binaries.
 Tag the release-candidate version (it is important to mark this as a candidate since usually at least two